This blog describes the process of creating a custom web service in Dynamics 365 Finance and Operations.

 2. Add the following code and define the Data Member Attribute properties in each parm method.

-3. After creating a Data Contract class which will act as a model for passing the values in and out of web service.
+3. After creating a Data Contract class that will act as a model for passing the values in and out of web service.
 Now create a service class that contains the business logic of the web service.
-In our case, it will contain a Post method that takes data contract, extract data from it, and maps it into D365 tables.
+In our case, it will contain a Post method which takes data contract, extract data from it, and maps it into D365 tables.

-2. Go into service properties and select the service class with which you want this service to be associated with.
+- Go into service properties and select the service class with which you want this service to be associated.

-3. After assigning the class add a new service operation in the created service and select the desired method in the properties.
-Service operation is basically the methods in the class which is exposed as getting and Post methods.
+- After assigning the class add a new service operation in the created service and select the desired method in the properties.
+Service operations are basically the methods in the class which is exposed as getting and Post methods.

-4. Once the service is configured, add a service group.
-A service group contains a service or a group of services and act as an endpoint to call the exposed methods through external resources.
+- Once the service is configured, add a service group.
+A service group contains a service or a group of service and act as an endpoint to call the exposed methods through external resources.

 Calling the web service: